iambrainstorming/opinionated_observer/src/election/eci-transparency.md

 What is the point of collecting data if it cannot be analysed?
 The Supreme Court must take this seriously and direct that the data be provided in machine-readable, English format.
 Refusal to do so raises serious concerns about the integrity of both the ECI and the Supreme Court.

+## Machine-readable data is not enough for voter rolls

+Public voter roll data lacks photos and addresses.
+While politicians can obtain this information through official procedures, even with such data it remains difficult to verify whether a name belongs to a real person, or whether that person is alive or deceased.
+The only reliable way to validate is by meeting the individual in person.
+Detecting discrepancies therefore requires field work and community involvement, not just software running on a computer.

+### Aadhaar is not the solution

+Aadhaar suffers from the same limitation.
+The data remains hidden in centralized servers, making it prone to manipulation under centralized control.
+While personal data must indeed be protected for privacy, keeping it under a closed, non-transparent system prevents independent validation.
+Because Aadhaar data is not open and verifiable, it can be manipulated by centralized authorities without the public ever knowing.

 ## Transpareny is a Democractic Obligation

 Transparency is not a favor the Election Commission grants; it is a fundamental democratic obligation.
 The Supreme Court must enforce complete transparency in every step of the election process if it wishes to protect free and fair elections.
 It must resist becoming a passive bystander — or worse, an obedient instrument of the ruling government.